sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 In this example, we define a Deployment named "my-deployment" with three replicas, each running a container based on the "my-image" image.

 **Service**:
-- A **Service** is a K8s resource that provides a stable endpoint (IP address and DNS name) for accessing one or more Pods that are part of a common set.
-- Services allow Pods to discover and communicate with each other within the cluster, regardless of the Pods' dynamic IP addresses or their location on nodes.
-- There are different types of Services, including ClusterIP (internal service accessible only within the cluster), NodePort (exposes a service on each node's IP at a specific port), and LoadBalancer (provisions an external load balancer).
-- Services are often used to expose stateless applications to the outside world or to enable communication between microservices within the cluster.
+A Service in Kubernetes is a resource that abstracts and provides network connectivity to a set of pods.
+It acts as a stable endpoint for accessing one or more pods, even as pods are created, terminated, or replaced.
+Services enable load balancing and traffic distribution across pods, allowing applications to be accessed internally or externally using a single, well-defined network address.
+They abstract the underlying pod infrastructure, making it easier to scale and manage the network connectivity of containerized applications within a Kubernetes cluster.

 Here's a simple example of a Service manifest: